SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 <tr>
 <td>Host</td>
 <td>String of the form <code>DNS name</code> or <code>IP:Port</code></td>
-<td>This is the address client’s use when connecting to the Solace Message Router to send and receive messages.
+<td>This is the address clients use when connecting to the Solace Message Router to send and receive messages.
 For a Solace VMR this there is only a single interface so the IP is the same as the management IP address.
 For Solace message router appliances this is the host address of the message-backbone.
 The port number must match the port number for the plain text AMQP service on the router.</td>
 </tr>
 <tr>
 <td>Message VPN</td>